A dynamical Interpretation of Sequential Decay in Reactive Scattering: Basin boundary of the breakup channel

 Usually, the boundaries between the various basins are either stable manifolds of localized subsets or they are stable manifolds of particular subsets of final asymptotes.
 For a negative total energy $E$ and $D>1$ the phase space contains a chaotic saddle and its stable manifolds are the boundary between the channels $A$ and $C$.
 For a chaotic saddle, its stable manifolds form a fractal and therefore also the basins and their boundaries are fractal.

-For $D<1$ and $E \in (-D, E_s)$ the basins of the channels $A$ and $B$ are well separated in the position space and do not have any common boundary, they are disjoint components of the energy shell.
+For $D<1$ and $E \in (-D, E_s)$ the basins of the channels $A$ and $C$ are well separated in the position space and do not have any common boundary, they are disjoint components of the energy shell.
 In this case, the basin boundaries consist of energetic boundaries only.
 For $D<1$ and $E \in (E_s, 0)$ the energy shell has a single component only which is divided into $B_A$, $B_C$ and $B_L$.
 The basin boundary is formed by the stable manifold of the periodic orbit $\gamma$.

-For a positive total energy, we do not have any localized trajectories.
-Therefore there can not exist any stable manifolds of localized subsets of trajectories.
+For a positive total energy, the case studied in the present work, we do not have any localized trajectories.
+Therefore, there can not exist any stable manifolds of localized subsets of trajectories.
 This implies the absence of any chaotic saddle and of any fractal basin boundaries.
 In addition, there are no direct boundaries between $B_A$ and $B_C$.
 When we deform a trajectory ending in channel $A$ smoothly into a trajectory ending in channel $C$ then the deformation process must pass through a set of trajectories ending in channel 0.
-Accordingly, the only boundaries which exist are boundaries between the channels $A$ and 0 and boundaries between the channels $C$ and 0.
+Accordingly, the only boundaries which exist are boundaries between the basin $B_A$ and $B_0$ and boundaries between the basins $B_C$ and $B_0$.
 Because of the absence of chaos for positive $E$ these boundaries can not be fractal.
 Compare the analogous arguments for the model system explained in \cite{zj}.
 Because of the discrete symmetry of the system, it is sufficient to study in the rest of this section trajectories starting in the channel $A$ and to investigate in detail the boundary between the basins $B_A$ or $B_C$ and $B_0$.